Quantum chaos in the presence of non-conformality

-Now, the ``pole-skipping'' phenomena states that at some special points of complex $(\omega,k)$-plane, $b(\omega_*,k_*)=a(\omega_*,k_*)=0$ where $(\omega_*,k_*)$ denotes the mentioned special point.
+Now, the ``pole-skipping'' phenomena \cite{Grozdanov:2017ajz,Grozdanov:2019uhi} states that at some special points of complex $(\omega,k)$-plane, $b(\omega_*,k_*)=a(\omega_*,k_*)=0$ where $(\omega_*,k_*)$ denotes the mentioned special point.
 This implies at these special points, one has line of zeroes intersecting with the line of poles for the retarded Green's function.
 Further, this implies that at these points the retarded Green's function is non-unique or ill-defined.
 We follow the literature and denote these points as the pole-skipping points.
 For theories with holographic duals, the pole-skipping points can be obtained from the bulk field equations \cite{Blake:2019otz,Blake:2018leo,Natsuume:2019sfp,Natsuume:2019xcy}.
 In the holographic set up, the non-uniqueness of the retarded Green's function corresponding to the boundary theory is mapped to the non-uniqueness of the ingoing mode of the bulk field at the event horizon.
-It has been observed that for a static black hole, the pole-skipping frequency (leading order) is given by \cite{Ceplak:2019ymw,Ceplak:2021efc,Wang:2022mcq}
+It has been observed that for a static black hole, the pole-skipping frequency (leading order) is given by \cite{Ceplak:2019ymw,Ceplak:2021efc,Wang:2022mcq,Ning:2023ggs}

 where $s$ represents the spin of the field operator.
 The above relation implies that depending upon the spin of the field, the position of the pole-skipping frequency varies in the complex-$\omega$ plane.
-Further, it has been observed that the leading order pole-skipping point located in the upper-half of the complex-$\omega$ plane is related to the Lyapunov exponent and the Butterfly velocity in the following way \cite{Grozdanov:2018kkt,Blake:2017ris,Blake:2018leo}
+Further, it has been observed that for strongly coupled theories with holographic duals, the leading order pole-skipping point located in the upper-half of the complex-$\omega$ plane is related to the Lyapunov exponent and the Butterfly velocity in the following way \cite{Grozdanov:2018kkt,Blake:2017ris,Blake:2018leo}